HardBall III

-HardBall III is a multiplatform baseball video game developed by MindSpan and published by Accolade between 1992 and 1994 for the DOS, Sega Genesis, and Super Nintendo Entertainment System platforms.
-The game is licensed by the Major League Baseball Players Association and is the sequel to HardBall II.
+HardBall III is a baseball video game developed by MindSpan and published by Accolade between 1992 and 1994 for MS-DOS, Genesis, and the Super Nintendo Entertainment System.
+It is licensed by the Major League Baseball Players Association and is the sequel to HardBall II.

-The console versions are simplified versions of the HardBall series found on the personal computers of the time.
-Season stats are logged through a lengthy password in these versions due to the lack of a hard disk drive that was already common in the more expensive personal computers at that time.

-Release
+Ports

-In November 1993, Accolade signed an agreement with Atari Corporation to be a third-party developer for the recently released Atari Jaguar and licensed five titles from their catalog to Atari Corp. in order to be ported and released for the system, with HardBall III (then titled Al Michaels Announces HardBall III) being among the five licensed games and it was first announced in early 1994.
+In November 1993, Accolade signed an agreement with Atari Corporation to be a third-party developer for the recently released Jaguar and licensed five games from their catalog to Atari, including HardBall III (then titled Al Michaels Announces HardBall III).
+It was announced in early 1994.
 It was originally planned for a Q3 1995 release date and was being developed by NuFX.
 However, the port went unreleased for unknown reasons.

 Reception

 Computer Gaming World in 1992 said that "HardBall III looks like another winner", complementing its emphasis on action while also providing simulation functions.
 The magazine praised its "glorious" support for VGA graphics and sound cards, and concluded that the game "packs more features in a single box than any of its competitors".
 Reviewing the Super NES version, GamePro praised the huge number of options and player stats, but felt the rough graphics and "choppy" player movements reduce the game to merely above average.